Foebus/castsort/README.md

     return sig;
 ```
 And it's great because now the sigmoid is centered around the median, so if some points are very close and around the middle these will be sent far from one another and far points will be flattened.

+The transformed value is stored, but the initial value is also kept to avoid rounding issues when doing the transformation and reset the value when we're done.

 Once this analysis is done, we do one last pass, placing the values to the corresponding location in each slot.